Skip to content

-- better plugin discovery through the central index
+• improved plugin discoverability through the central index

-If you're having trouble or don't have the bandwidth, please don't hesistate to reach out to us at Hex-Rays - we're here to support you.
+If you're having trouble or don't have the bandwidth, please don't hesitate to reach out to us at Hex-Rays - we're here to support you.

 For further details on how your plugin fits into the greater ecosystem, you can also review: